 The Board is further committed to best practice corporate governance and compliance arrangements for Riversdale to the extent appropriate given Riversdale's size and circumstances.
 In addition, many governance elements are contained in the Company’s Constitution.

-The Board is currently made up of 9 Directors, with 8 non-executive Directors and 1 executive Director.
-The majority of the Board consists of independent non-executive Directors.
+The Board is currently made up of 10 Directors, with 9 non-executive Directors and 1 executive Director.
+Half of the Board consists of independent non-executive Directors.

 The roles of Chairman and Managing Director are exercised by two separate individuals, however, the Chairman is not an independent director as the Chairman is a substantial holder.
 The Board believes that the Chairman is not hindered in his ability to exercise an independent view and judgement.
 The Board considers that the size, composition and skills of the Board are appropriate for the Company’s current operations and are in the best interests of Shareholders as a whole.